geoserver/geoserver/doc/en/user/source/styling/css/properties.rst

       * string (`MIME Type <http://en.wikipedia.org/wiki/MIME>`_)
       * The type of the image referenced by a url()
       * No, defaults to 'image/jpeg'
+    - * ``shield-placement``
+      * one of ``label``, ``indipendent``, defaults to ``label``
+      * Placement of the shield relative to the label.
+The default is ``label``, meaning the shield will move along with the label and be centered with it (classic road shield). ``independent`` places the shield independently instead, using its own anchor and offset properties.
+The latter is useful to build "point and label" compositions (e.g., city labels) so that the point won't show up if the label does not (as an alternative to a mark and label setup, where the mark will always show up).
+      * no
+    - * ``shield-anchor``
+      * expression
+      * The part of the shield to place over the point or middle of the polygon.
+        This takes 2 values - x y where x=0 is the left edge of the label, x=1 is the right edge. y=0 is the bottom edge of the label, y=1 is the top edge.
+Specify 0.5 0.5 to centre a label.
+        This property activates only if the ``shield-placement`` one is set to ``independent``, otherwise the shield will be centered with the label.
+      * yes
+    - * ``shield-offset``
+      * expression
+      * This is for fine-tuning shield-anchor. x and y values specify pixels to adjust the shield position.
+        This property activates only if the ``shield-placement`` one is set to ``independent``, otherwise the shield will be centered with the label.
+      * yes
     - * ``font-family``
       * string
       * The name of the font or font family to use for labels